saratho02/Sarath-Oruganti/002_kubernetes_installation.md

-Install Kubernetes on Amazon EC2 (Amazon Linux 2 AMI)
+# Install Kubernetes on Amazon EC2 (Amazon Linux 2 AMI)

+## Instructions to run on both K8 master and worker nodes

 $ login as: ec2-user